seed-run/homepage/_docs/adding-a-service.md

 ![Service serverless.yml not found](/assets/docs/adding-a-service/service-serverless-yml-path-not-found.png)

 The above assumes that you are trying to add a Serverless Framework service.
-If instead you are adding a [Serverless Stack](https://github.com/serverless-stack/serverless-stack), make sure to select it from the **Service Type** dropdown.
+If instead you are adding an [SST](https://github.com/sst/sst) service, make sure to select it from the **Service Type** dropdown.

 Once you add the service, you'll notice that it's deployed across all the stages that you have configured for your app.
 This means that a commit to `master` (for example), would trigger a build in the **dev** stage for all the services in the app.